Doing Data

 2022

-I made the sculptures from fragments, things labelled ‘offcuts and remnants’ in the database of all of the things in my studio. (explore the database at https://bitparts.net).
+I made the sculptures from fragments, things labelled ‘offcuts and remnants’ in the database of all of the things in my studio.
 I allocated the things to groups using a randomiser.
-My making strategies were devised as ways of rethinking gaps; like add something, recognise divergence, disassemble and adjust.
+My making strategies were devised from ways of rethinking gaps – add something, recognise divergence, disassemble and adjust.